The Purple Rose of Cairo: Cast

-Michael Keaton was originally cast as Tom Baxter/Gil Shepherd, as Allen was a fan of his work.
+Michael Keaton was originally cast as Tom Baxter/Gil Shepherd because Allen was a fan of his work.
 Allen later felt that Keaton, who took a pay cut to work with the director, was too contemporary and hard to accept in the period role.
 The two amicably parted ways after ten days of filming and Daniels replaced Keaton in the role.